 Commenting on this chastisement, the scholar Origen says: [You should not despise your neighbor, or open your mouth with evil against him; I do not mean only the saints, but anyone; as I see God's wrath and revenge dwell because of this sin.
 It came in the psalms: "You sit and speak against your brother.
 You slander your own mother's son" (Psalm 50: 20); and, "Whoever secretly slander his neighbor, him I will destroy" (Psalm 101: 5).
-Therefore, cut this iniquity off by the help of the commandments that came in the Holy Book; as though with "a sharp two-edged"
+Therefore, cut this iniquity off by the help of the commandments that came in the Holy Book; as though with "a sharp two-edged sword" (Revelation 1: 16).
+Avoid judging your brethren and slandering the saints; as he who judges his brother and speaks evil against him will become leprous1].

-&lt;sup>2 Ep.
+2 Ep.
 22: 1.

-&lt;sup>4 Comm. on Cant.
+4 Comm. on Cant.
 2: 1.